Why Do Cats Like To Play With String, And Is String A Good Toy?

 Most cats go crazy for string toys.
 In fact, they don’t even need a string toy – they’ll make their own from a plain thread or a ball of yarn and spend their entire afternoon goofing around with it.

 It’s pretty safe to say that regardless of how whimsical felines are, two of their all-time favorite things are string and naps.
-And while sleeping comes only natural to all living creatures, playing with threads doesn’t.
+And while sleeping comes naturally to all living creatures, playing with threads doesn’t.
 Things get even more puzzling when you see your lazy, apathetic furball acting like a hyperactive kitten each time it sees a string, twine, ribbon, or yarn.

 So, Why Do Cats Like String So Much?